xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

   we may say it is a useful structure anyway.

-  Thus clearness and distinctness might have some truths in it, but can not be viewed as "the perfection of apprehension".
+  Thus clearness and distinctness might have some truths in it, but can not be viewed as "the perfection of apprehension", because under which we might easily fallen into tenacity, and away from science.

-  Indeed, In modern mathematics, the direction of inquiries are often not guided by reality, here by "reality" we mean building models to simulate the phenomena we observed in real world.
+  But indeed, In modern mathematics, the direction of inquiries are often not guided by reality, here by "reality" we mean building models to simulate the phenomena we observed in real world.